theLucasWalters/investicalc/README.md

 # investicalc
-I'm building a set of calculators for metrics useful in stock market investing
+I'm building a set of calculators for metrics useful in stock market investing!